 So, what is a "Blizzara", you ask?
 It's not a misspelling, promise!
 Blizzara is an ice-type magic attack found in several installments of the Final Fantasy series and other Square-Enix franchises, such as Kingdom Hearts.
 I'd imagine its physical effect is akin to, oh I don't know, a blizzard?
 Keeping up with the whole weather-related nomenclature, I occasionally refer to this place as the Diamond Dust Network—which you may see stamped around the sites—though I rarely call it that nowadays.
 Honestly, it just takes too long to type!

-The currently layout design features mostly editorial-eqsue minimalism, but also CG renders of a band of Final Fantasy XV going on their bachelor party brotrip.
+The currently layout design features mostly editorial-eqsue minimalism, but also CG renders of a K-Pop boy band from Final Fantasy XV going on their bachelor party brotrip.
 This is probably the twenty-fifth version of this site, but who's counting anyway?
 Just to cover my bases: none of these sites are official or affiliated in anyway with their respective sources.

 Squall Leonhart, Final Fantasy VIII.
 Opened August 2004.Visit?

 Sora, Kingom Hearts series.
 Opened April 2004.Visit?